peoples-hands-holding-up-family-support-services-postcard

 Children 0-11 years

-- It is ok for your child to know you are feeling sad
+• It is okay for your child to know you are feeling sad.

 How we can help

-If you are unsure when to tell your children, or how to explain things to them, please contact Family Support at Garden House Hospice Care by calling 01462 679540 (option 7).
+If you are unsure what or when to tell your children, please contact the Family Support Service at Garden House Hospice Care by calling 01462 679540 (option 7).
 We will discuss your concerns and help you to find ways to talk to your children about the situation.
 We understand that every child and circumstance is different and there is not a 'one size fits all' approach.